nodirshox/nodirshox.github.io/pages/life.markdown

 2019 May - 2019 September - I went to U.S.A with Work and Travel program.
 It was my first going to foreign country.
 I spend summer at Bolton Landing, New York.

+2020 September - 2021 June - I started my professional Software engineering career in Udevs company.
+Worked together with fantastic people.

+2021 May - Finished bachelors degree at Inha.

+2021 June - 2022 March - I started working at Epam System company.

+2022 May - 2023 February - I started studying for master's degre at MIU.
+I lived at Fairfield, Iowa state in U.S.A.

 ---
 continued...